RedWolves/cli-scripts/work-day/readme.md

 ## Set up your configuration

-In the installation directory, `/usr/local/lib/node_modules/work_day` copy teh config.json.sample to config.json and add the apps and sites you would like opened.
+In the installation directory, `/usr/local/lib/node_modules/work_day` copy the config.json.sample to config.json and add the apps and sites you would like opened.

 ## Start you're day quickly